beroset/qml_translate_experiment/README.md

 make
 ```

 This will creat the executable, named `silly`.
-It is supposed to do only one thing, which is to display a non-functional button with the word "Bonjour", "Hello" or "Hallo" depending on which system language is selected, but it does not currently work.
-Instead it displays the untranslated text "greeting" and I don't yet know why.
+It is supposed to do only one thing, the same as the qmake version, which is to display a non-functional button with the word "Bonjour", "Hello" or "Hallo" depending on which system language is selected.
 To test the program without permanently changing the system language or locale, one can use the `LANGUAGE` environment variable for this like so:

 ```
 LANGUAGE=fr ./src/silly